Deepakbaskar94/SQLreference/README.md

 1. SQlite will have all query and python code file.
 2. No need to setup anything just create a db through python code it will create a file in root folder.
 3. Easy and simple

+# SQLite (Simple and light weight)
+1. postgres only python code available no query file